 Generally, medical scientists such as gerontologists don’t need licensure or certification.
 They mostly conduct research.
 However, if you plan to practice medicine, administer drugs, or perform other clinical functions, you may need a license to practice as a physician.
 In that case, you should follow requirements for physicians and surgeons.
 While requirements vary by state, you must typically graduate from an accredited medical school, pass a standardized national licensure exam, and complete a residency.[iv]
 It’s important to check with the graduate program you are considering to make sure it is appropriate for your goals!

 What graduate gerontology online programs may be available?

 Fun fact: a doctoral degree was the required level of education for 29% of medical scientists – a role that includes gerontologists![v]

 You may have a variety of program options to choose from, depending on your goals.
 Here are some programs you might encounter:

 Master of Arts in Gerontology Online – Did you know that about 20% of medical scientists (like gerontologists) earn a master’s degree?[v]
-Earning an M.A. in Gerontology may offer an opportunity to explore the concerns of the aging community while pursuing your academic and professional goals!
+Earning an M.A. in Gerontology online may offer an opportunity to explore the concerns of the aging community while pursuing your academic and professional goals!

-Certificate in Gerontology Online – If you’re hoping to prepare for a specific gerontology career path, earning a graduate certificate may be the way to go!
+Certificate in Gerontology Online – If you’re hoping to prepare for a specific gerontology career path, earning a graduate certificate online in gerontology may be the way to go!
 You could choose from possible gerontology certificate programs online that cover long-term elder care, health and human services, and other areas related to the study of old age!

 What technology skills might I need to earn a graduate gerontology degree online?